Panchanan Biswas

-Panchanan Biswas is a Bangladesh Awami League politician and the incumbent Member of Parliament from Khulna-1.
+Panchanan Biswas is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Khulna-1 constituency since 2014.
 He is one of the few Hindu Members of parliament in Bangladesh.

 Career

 Biswas was elected to parliament in 1996 by elections from Khulna-1 as candidate of Bangladesh Awami League candidate.
 The seat was won in the 1996 general election by Prime Minister Sheikh Hasina.
 In parliament he questioned Prime Minister Sheikh Hasina in 1998, if the Chittagong Hill Tracts peace treaty had curbed the rights of Bengali People living there.
 He was reelected in 2001 from Khulna-1.

 In 2008, Biswas lost the Bangladesh Awami League nomination from Khulna-1 to Nani Gopal Mandol.
 He tried to participate in the Khulna-1 election in 2008 as an independent candidate but withdrew his candidacy on 12 December 2008 before the election.
 He was elected to Parliament in 2014 on a Bangladesh Awami League nomination from Khulna-1.
 He is a member of the Parliamentary Standing Committee on Public Accounts.